 - 4. Use descriptive anchor text

 - 5. Don’t use stock images

 - 7. Optimize your content for featured snippets

 1. Use your focus keyword in your Title, Meta Description, Headers, and Content.

 Now you already know this.
 But this is where interesting things happen.
 Recently Google has been modifying the SERP title with header tags (H1s, H2s) or sometimes directly from the content itself.

 So adding your focus keyword inside your H1 and H2 tag has become more relevant than ever.

-Obviously, we all SEO’s use to do this thinking of as a best practice, but lately Google has been pulling the header tags and showing them as SERP Title.
+We all SEOs used this thinking as a best practice, but lately, Google has been pulling the header tags and showing them as SERP titles.